ProvableHQ/ARCs/arc-0009/README.md

 **Circuit behavior:** The instruction verifies a Merkle proof that the requested entry exists in the record's data tree with the specified identifier and type.

+**Note: The owner of a dynamic record can be accessed directly, e.g `r0.owner`.
+This does not involve Merkle-path verification`.

 ### `cast ... as dynamic.record`

 Converts a static record to a dynamic record.